-This article was last updated May 08, 2019, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated May 08, 2019.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 Having the ability to redeem miles earned on one airline to book flights on another is one of the best benefits of belonging to a loyalty program.
 Hong Kong-based Cathay Pacific is one of 12 airlines belonging to the global oneworld airline alliance, giving members of its Asia Miles program more booking options.